 Cyber-bullying takes place online, such as through social networking sites, messaging apps or gaming sites.
 Like other forms of bullying, it is the repetitive, intentional harming of 1 person or group by another person or group, where the relationship involves an imbalance of power.
-(See also the school behaviour policy.)
+(See also the school behaviour policy and Anti Bullying policy.)